ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![Deploy Case solution](images/deploy-case-solution.png "Deploy Case solution")

-##Create Case security configuration
+## Create Case security configuration

-- In the `Workflow Center`select the solution and click the contextual menu and then `Advanced`.
+- In the Workflow Center, select the solution and click the contextual menu and then `Advanced`.

 ![](images/case-security1.png)